cromlish4/BearReps/README.md

 A Node.js server is set up to allow for local play.
 The GUI will react to a card being selected and change the opacity and is able to unselected.
+Debug Mode where Sets can be highlighted.

 Current Errors
 --------------

 New Cards aren't toggleable.
 After Set or Card Extention?

+Duped Cards.
+Maybe the order is wrong?
+Still happening?

+Play again doesn't remove new cards.

 TODO: I will add the rest of the features once implemented, so that I can see them in action.